 In Ecuador, Colombia, and in Venezuela we have been amazed by the amount as well as the quality of graffiti, murals, and other street art in and around towns.

 In Peru this was no different and I fell for the street art in Huanchaco.

 During our road trip in northern Peru we camped for the night on the beach in Huanchaco, thinking we’d stay there just a day or two.
 We ended up staying in this pleasant beach town for two months or so.

 I got my camera and walked around town just to capture some of these art works.
 Some of this street art is politically oriented, but most of the graffiti and murals are simply fabulous works of art.

-Unfortunately, many have been neglected and during our two-month stay I didn’t see any new works being created, with the exception of the last one on this series which was done when La Gringa upgraded Huanchaco’s famous backpacker’s hostel (find it here).
+Unfortunately, much of the street art in Huanchaco has been neglected and during our two-month stay I didn’t see any new works being created, with the exception of the last one on this series which was done when La Gringa upgraded Huanchaco’s famous backpacker’s hostel.
 Her hostel is full of beautiful works of art now.

-The images were landmarks when going on my runs through town (when the beach was too filled with litter to run on_.
-I’d zigzag my way through the streets from east to west, from north to south and they helped orient me where I was, mas o menos.
+The walls and corners with street art became my landmarks when going on my runs through town (the beach had too much litter to run on).
+I’d zigzag my way through the streets from east to west, from north to south and the murals and graffiti helped orient me where I was, mas o menos.

-I know nothing of the creators of these art works, nor why or when they were painted.
-Just enjoy them for the sake of enjoying like I did.
+I know nothing of the creators of these artworks, nor why or when they were painted.
+Simply enjoy them for the sake of enjoying like I did.